Juhani

 Aiming at business performance and excellence issues instead of particular quality-labeled

-of formal and distinct quality management - Approaching systematically for
+of formal and distinct QM - Approaching systematically for

 the quality of leadership instead of distinct quality systems - Setting stretched